Singh212dab/Singh212dab/README.md

 - 🔭 I’m currently working on ServiceNow
 - 🌱 I’m learning almost everything 🤣
 - 🤔 I’m here to learn and explore myself
-- 🥅 2022 Goals: Learn more about web3
+- 🥅 2022 Goal: Learn more about web3
 - ⚡ Hobbies: I love to read books and play Football/Badminton
   <br> <br>